2023 Belgrade City Assembly election: Serbia Against Violence

-Miketić became a target of attacks by Vučić in late November 2023; Vučić called Miketić a "human shame" (ljudskom sramotom).
+Miketić became a target of attacks by Vučić in late November 2023; Vučić called Miketić a "human shame" (ljudska sramota).
 On 27 November, Miketić revealed that an unknown sender sent him threats and Miketić's own intimate photo.
 Miketić accused the Security Intelligence Agency (BIA) of being behind the threats.
-In response, BIA denied the claims, declined to investigate the threats, and demanded Miketić to release public information about the intimate photo.
+In response, BIA denied the claims, declined to investigate the threats, and demanded Miketić release public information about the intimate photo.
 Miketić's sex tape was leaked on social media on 29 November, with Miketić confirming its authenticity.
 Earlier in January 2022, Miketić said that his apartment was raided and his hard disks and phones were stolen.
 The pro-government TV Pink, a television channel with national frequency, broadcast the sex tape on its channel on 1 December.
 Following the broadcast on the same day, Obradović announced that Miketić would leave the coalition's campaign team.
 Miketić also criticised Dragan J. Vučićević, the editor of the pro-government Informer tabloid newspaper, and Nebojša Krstić, a pro-government political commentator.